top of page

-With their passion rooted in generating an economically viable local food system for producers and buyers, Fields and Plate work hard to produce food and market it locally while insuring the health and longevity of the land they grow on through sustainable farming practices.
-Despite the fact that they may track mud everywhere they go, working with Fields and Plate can be rewarding as they provide a positive spirit and push for open communication in an effort to provide products and services that suit all parties effectively.
+With their passion rooted in generating an economically viable local food system for producers and buyers, Fields and his crew work hard to produce food and market it locally while insuring the health and longevity of the land they grow on through sustainable farming practices.
+Despite the fact that they may track mud everywhere they go, working with Fields to Plate can be rewarding as they provide a positive spirit and push for open communication in an effort to provide products and services that suit all parties effectively.

 ABOUT OUR FARM